ddavidson99/dyzbox/memory-bank/activeContext.md

 13. How can we expand the animation system to include other types of notifications?
 14. What's the most secure way to store and refresh OAuth tokens for multiple providers?
 15. How should we handle the situation where a user's provider OAuth access is revoked?
+16. What's the most reliable approach to get accurate email counts from the Gmail API for very large inboxes?
+17. How can we implement a caching layer to reduce dependency on Gmail API quota for common operations?
+18. What's the optimal pattern for implementing infinite scroll with Gmail's pagination tokens?

 ## Current Team Focus